Lodge Cast Iron NZ Buying Guide

 20cm or 22cm Skillet Solo & Duo

 The ideal first skillet if cooking for one or two.
-Light, perfectly sized for 2 eggs, a small steak, or 2 chicken thighs.
+Light, perfectly sized for 2 eggs, 2 small steaks, or 2 chicken thighs.
 A great starter pan.

 1–2